HimuJain/USC-Schedule-Planner/checklist.md

 - [x] Add GE scraping as well
 - [x] **run a bunch of none checks D:** (which i can kinda do after i run my code through multiple departments :D)
 - [x] **Test every once in a while!** (i'm testing by running my code after i code a million lines! jk but most of my errors are fixed when i go through my code to comment it)
+- [ ] later; think about the logic for crosslisting courses and how to list the actual course you sign up for

+## Requirement List

+## Account/Export file

+## GPA Calculator

+## Day Scheduler